L. Subramaniam: Performing career

 In 1983, he composed a Double Concerto for violin and flute which combined western scales with micro intervals.
-In 1985, he composed the immensely popular Fantasy on Vedic Chants which was premiered with the New York Philharmonic conducted by Maestro Zubin Mehta (in September '85) and later performed with the Mariinsky Theatre Orchestra, conducted by Djemal Dalgat.
-Subramaniam's first symphonic piece, Spring – Rhapsody, composed in 1986, was a homage to Bach and Baroque music.
+In 1985, he composed the popular Fantasy on Vedic Chants which was premiered with the New York Philharmonic, conducted by Maestro Zubin Mehta (in September '85) and later performed with the Mariinsky Theatre Orchestra, conducted by Djemal Dalgat.
+Subramaniam's first symphonic piece, Spring–Rhapsody, composed in 1986, was an homage to Bach and Baroque music.
 He then composed Turbulence which was performed with The Swiss Romande Orchestra, "The Concert of Two Violins" performed with the Oslo Philharmonic, and Global Symphony that the Berlin State Opera performed (broadcast live to 28 nations).
 He has also performed a concert tour of China, with the Beijing Symphony Orchestra in Beijing.
-Till date, he has composed ten symphonies and most of his orchestral works have been published by Schott Music.
+To date, he has composed ten symphonies and most of his orchestral works have been published by Schott Music.

-His compositions have been used in stage presentations of leading dance companies such as the San Jose Ballet company and the Alvin Ailey American Dance Theater.
+His compositions have been used in stage presentations of dance companies such as the San Jose Ballet company and the Alvin Ailey American Dance Theater.
 Subramaniam composed the piece "Shanti Priya" for the Mariinsky Ballet in 1988.